TJ2005/collaborate-quartz/docs/authoring content.md

 The rest of your content lives here.
 You can use **Markdown** here :)
 ```

-Some common frontmatter fields that are natively supported by Quartz:
+Some common frontmatter fields that are natively supported by collaborate-btechcys-27:

 - `title`: Title of the page.
-If it isn't provided, Quartz will use the name of the file as the title.
+If it isn't provided, collaborate-btechcys-27 will use the name of the file as the title.
 - `description`: Description of the page used for link previews.
 - `permalink`: A custom URL for the page that will remain constant even if the path to the file changes.
 - `aliases`: Other names for this note.
 This is a list of strings.
 - `tags`: Tags for this note.
 - `draft`: Whether to publish the page or not.
-This is one way to make [[private pages|pages private]] in Quartz.
+This is one way to make [[private pages|pages private]] in collaborate-btechcys-27.
 - `date`: A string representing the day the note was published.
 Normally uses `YYYY-MM-DD` format.

 See [[Frontmatter]] for a complete list of frontmatter.

 ## Syncing your Content

-When your Quartz is at a point you're happy with, you can save your changes to GitHub.
+When your collaborate-btechcys-27 is at a point you're happy with, you can save your changes to GitHub.
 First, make sure you've [[setting up your GitHub repository|already setup your GitHub repository]] and then do `npx quartz sync`.

 ## Customization